ArduSat/space-kit-examples/README.md

       music.
 It does this by detecting "shake" events as shown by the total magnitude of acceleration, then assigning a different instrument from a 5 piece drum kit sound library to each physical axis.
+  - **g_force_test** - Measures the maximum G Force created when shaking an accelerometer for 3 seconds and then plays notes corresponding to the highest force recorded.
   - **gyro_scales** - This example plays scales of a specific instrument depending on the gyroscope readings for rotational velocities.
 Negative velocities play down the scale and positive velocities play up the scale.